Freehold Properties

 What is the process?

-The precise stages involved in the purchase of a residential property vary according to the circumstances.
+The precise stages involved in the process vary according to the circumstances.
 However, set below we have set out some of the key stages:

 1. Take your instructions and give you initial advice